bclynch/pomb-old/README.md

 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need to add posts, description
     - Fix flickr banner algorithm.
 It sucks
-    - All those quick links in nav pane don't work since they're on hover...
 - Would be nice to have a trip page thats a little more static, but graphical.
 Shows all junctures, stats in some nice way.
     - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)
         - Need banner img for timeline page